- The right soil mix is vital for drainage, aeration, and nutrient supply for lemon and orange trees in containers.

 Can I use regular garden soil in my citrus containers?

 No, garden soil is too dense and tends to retain water, raising the risk of root rot and stunted growth.
-Always choose specially blended potting mixes for citrus in containers.
+Always choose specially blended potting mixes for citrus tree in containers.

 How often should I repot or refresh the soil mix?